top of page

 M-1 Visa

 The M-1 visa offers students the opportunity to train in a positive US environment while strengthening their technical and non-academic skills (this visa does not apply to language training).
-The M-1 visa is offered to students who wish to attend full time at an USCIS-approved vocational or non-academic school in the US.
+The M-1 visa is offered to students who wish to attend full-time at a USCIS-approved vocational or non-academic school in the US.

 A spouse and unmarried children under 21 years old may join you in the US if they have nonimmigrant M-2 status.
 Although M-1 and M-2 Visa holders are not allowed to work, M-1 holders may apply for an extension of up to six months for practical training.

 As with all nonimmigrant visas in which a spouse, dependent child, or both are in the US with the principal visa holder, the immigration status of the spouse and dependent(s) is dependent upon the principal visa holder remaining in current, lawful status.
-This means that if for any reason you lose your, so does your spouse and dependent(s).
+This means that if, for any reason, you lose your status, so do your spouse and dependent(s).

 Let Us Help You Navigate Your Immigration Journey